 All in all, this conference was a blast.
 So great to see all of your faces, and to hear the increased commitment from the ombuds community to put their visitors first.
 They are so aware of mental health and privacy and understanding how they can support the visitors.
 As well as investigating AI and tech and discussing how this could support their office.
 Happy ombudsing, and see you next year!

-Clare Fowler is Executive Vice-President and Managing Editor at Mediate.com.
-Clare received her Master's of Dispute Resolution from the Straus Institute for Dispute Resolution at the Pepperdine University School of Law and her Doctorate in Organizational Leadership, focused on reducing workplace conflicts, from Pepperdine University School of Education.
-Clare also coordinated… MORE
+Clare Fowler is Executive Vice-President and Managing Editor at Mediate.com, as well as a mediator and trainer.
+Clare received her Master's of Dispute Resolution from the Straus Institute for Dispute Resolution at the Pepperdine University School of Law and her Doctorate in Organizational Leadership, focused on reducing workplace conflicts, from Pepperdine… MORE